securesign/tough/tuftool/README.md

 # update tuf repo!
 Version will be automatically calculated, and expiry flags are optional.
 # If no expires flag is passed, existing values will be passed on to the new updated version.
 # A user may forcefully change the versions by supplying the --force-version flag alongside the <metadata>-version flag.
+# optionally, you can specify a password for the key with --password "${PASSWORD}"
 tuftool update \
    --root "${ROOT}" \
    --key "${WRK}/keys/root.pem" \